WilliamMena/WilliamMena/resume.md

 ## TECHNICAL PROJECTS
 ### EEG Movies - [Video Github](https://github.com/williammena/eeg-movies)
 - Built using React (hooks) for quick and seamless implementation of movies
-- Implemented universal search bar that will search and filter all data
+- Implemented a universal search bar that will search and filter all data
 - Full CRUD functionality.
-Creating, updating, deleting of all movies and every attribute.
+Creating, updating, and deleting all movies and every attribute.

 ### Script Splitter - [Video Github](https://github.com/williammena/script-splitter)
 - Developed Rails 5 API to hold all scripts and the rest of the backend data